trolit/owom/README.md

 }
 ```

-Extending `OwomMapper` makes inherited keys mapping logic reusable and protects properties/keys names that are supposed to be inhertied.
+`OwomMapper<T>` "protects" properties/keys names that are supposed to be inherited and performs reassignment from source data.
 Implementation of `IProductDto` forces to maintain appropriate shape of the mapper while at the same time opening possibility to expose that type to other sections of monorepo project.
 Other parts like `manufacturer` can be manually assigned:

 ```ts
 constructor(data: Product) {